DieGen - Die Pad Layout Generator

 DieGen enables you to easily define as many power and ground nets as needed and to define the "percent" of the total die pads allocated to each net.
 It then distributes these pads evenly as possible around the die.

-defining ground and power nets...
-First, assign a prefix for the IO nets such as IO.
-Then use the Add button to create additional definitions for the power and ground nets.
-In most cases the power and ground nets will be distributed on the outer die pad tier.
+Then assign a prefix for the IO nets such as IO.
+Use the Add button to create additional definitions for the power and ground nets.
+In most cases the power and ground nets willbe distributed on the outer die pad tier.

 In this example you can see that we want 10% of the die pads to be our vss, 8% for vccint and 7% for vccq.
 Obviously given the percentages and the number of die pads these cannot be implemented exactly.